Point vortex dynamics on K\"ahler twistor spaces: Geometric structures of coadjoint orbits of

 \subsection{Coadjoint orbits characterized by eigenvalues}

 Let $(X,\{\cdot,\cdot \})$ be a Poisson manifold.
 A maximal connected submanifold $Y\subset X$ for which the Poisson structure descends to a symplectic structure is called a \textit{symplectic leaf}.
 Moreover, the Poisson manifold is foliated by its symplectic leaves.
 Let $\mathfrak{g}$ be a Lie algebra with dual $\mathfrak{g}^*$.
 Then there is a canonical Poisson structure on $\mathfrak{g}^*$ called the Lie-Poisson structure.
 In this case, the symplectic leaves are the coadjoint orbits.
-A smooth function $C:\mathfrak{g}\to\R$ is called a {\em Casimir function} if $C$ is constant on each coadjoint orbit, or equivalently, if $C$ is invariant under the coadjoint action of $G$ on $\mathfrak{g}^*$.
-Recall that level sets of Casimir functions $C:\mathfrak{g}^*\to \mathbb{R}$ are symplectic manifolds (see for instance Arnaudon $\&$ De Castro $\&$ Holm \cite{arnaudon2018noise}) and that coadjoint orbits lie on level sets of Casimir functions (since they are invariant under the coadjoint action).
+A smooth function $C:\mathfrak{g}\to\R$ is called a {\em Casimir function} if $C$ is constant on each coadjoint orbit, or equivalently, if $C$ is invariant under the coadjoint action of $G$ on $\mathfrak{g}^*$. { We further recall that the \textit{joint} level sets of Casimir functions $C:\mathfrak{g}^*\to \mathbb{R}$ are symplectic manifolds (as they are coadjoint orbits).}

 In the case of $\mathfrak{su}(n)$, the Casimir functions are given by for $j=1,\dots,n-1$ where $A^j:= A \circ \dots \circ A$ is the $j$-fold composition.
 For $n=3$, we may therefore study the dynamics on the intersection of the Casimir level sets $C_1=c_1$ and $C_2=c_2$ for some constants $c_1$ and $c_2$.
 The set $\{C_1=c_1\} \cap \{C_2 = c_2\}$ can be identified with the space